 We listened to our customers and they gave us the new direction, from an open marketplace to a quality global online school, from B2C to B2B.
-We now have prestigious business clients and learners all over the word, with tens of thousands of lessons given each month.
+We now have prestigious business clients and learners all over the world, with tens of thousands of lessons given each month.

-Constant focus on customers and their needs is one of our pillars and key strengths.
-This is particularly important when you are in an industry that, like that of online education, is in a transition or evolution phase, where the main challenge is not competition but the unawareness or inexperience of customers.
+Constant focus on customers and their needs are one of our pillars and key strengths.
+This is particularly important when you are in an industry that, like that of online education, is in a transition or evolution phase, where the main challenge is not a competition but the unawareness or inexperience of customers.

 Education was (and in large part still is) operating in the old traditional way, offering learners what is available, not what they need.
 But “One size does not fit all.”
 By understanding the customer and diversifying our offer in terms of teacher- content- frequency, we can match each specific need.

-Her professional experience includes-
+Marina Tognetti’s professional experience includes-

-It was when working as consultant on a project on internet strategy that I first saw the potential of internet to disrupt entire industries and change forever the way we buy/sell/interact.
+It was when working as a consultant on a project on internet strategy that I first saw the potential of the internet to disrupt entire industries and change forever the way we buy/sell/interact.
 I had to be part of that!
 That was the driver to start an innovative company as mYngle, as I knew I could make a real difference.

 When we started, back in 2008, we were pioneering, amongst the first to provide oneto-one teaching of all languages over the internet.
 Also, we were just at the beginning of the disruption of one of the most traditional industries- that of education.

 For these reasons, mYngle has also won numerous awards as recognition for its contribution to online education.
-Immediately at start (2008): Accenture Innovation Award, European Ventures Summit Award, Benelux Venture Summit Award, and more later on.
-I also received numerous awards as founder and CEO of Myngle, such as 50 most inspiring women tech leaders in Europe, 50 most inspiring women in Dutch technology sector, Iconic Women Creating a Better World for All and many others.
+Immediately at the start (2008): Accenture Innovation Award, European Ventures Summit Award, Benelux Venture Summit Award, and more later on.
+I also received numerous awards as founder and CEO of Myngle, such as 50 most inspiring women tech leaders in Europe, 50 most inspiring women in the Dutch technology sector, Iconic Women Creating a Better World for All, and many others.

 Now, online language education is setting the standards in terms of quality and flexibility.
 And we have been part of that.

 In mYngle we stimulate a culture of experimentation and allowing mistakes.
 Innovation cannot exist in a culture of fear of consequences.
 We try to develop people that think and not only do ‘’jobs’’.
-We look in our staff for entrepreneurs, people who do not keep the status quo, but push themselves beyond their comfort zone.
+We look in our staff for entrepreneurs, people who do not keep the status quo but push themselves beyond their comfort zone.
 If you try ten new things, some will fail, some will be OK, and one will make a difference.
 We are looking for that ‘’special one’’.

-A person she admires?
+A person Marina Tognetti admires?

 It is not a specific person, but overall, what inspires me are people that dare to push the limits.
-This in many aspects of life.
+This is in many aspects of life.
 Going beyond business to avoid the stereotype answers of “great leaders”, I also admire athletes of extreme sports, as their passion for sports has similar principles to that of entrepreneurship: taking (calculated) risks, going beyond what others are willing to do, and having the drive to be the best one can be.